Edison Park Lutheran Church of Chicago

 How do I become a member?

-If you decide you would like to officially join the congregation, and make a commitment to supporting and praying for the ministries of our church, you can speak with the pastor or parish deacon, or simply contact the church office.
-New Member Orientations are offered from time to time.
+If you would like to officially join the congregation, and make a commitment to supporting and praying for the ministries of our church, you can speak with the pastor or parish deacon, or simply contact the church office.
+New Member Orientations are occasionally offered .

 The History of EPLC